 Over lunch earlier this week, a girl I recently met commented that I seem very happy.
 It made me stop and think how great that is, and how true it is.
 How happy I have become since I started my travelling two months ago today.
-I am so lucky and so blessed to be on this journey and I am loving every minute.
+I am so lucky to be on this journey and I am loving every minute.
 And, wow, what an adventure it has been so far.

-I had heard many dubious-sounding stories about India and I had prepared myself for a culture shock, but it never came.
+I had heard many stories about India and I had prepared myself for a culture shock, but it never came.
 That said, I spent most of my time in Goa, a relatively tourist-friendly part of the country, so perhaps I would feel differently if I explored the ‘real’ India.
-From other travellers’ tales, there are so many varied, rich and spiritual areas to visit in this amazing place.
+From other travellers’ tales, there are so many varied, rich and spiritual areas to visit in this amazing country.

 There is a great sense of possibility in India, a feeling that the normal rules don’t apply.
 On the roads, it’s every man for himself – you need to keep alert as cars and scooters can come at you from all directions.
 If you want to do a U-turn just go for it, quickly.
 If you want to drive on the wrong side of the road for a bit, so be it.
 The only loose guideline seems to be to beep your horn every so often so other drivers know you’re approaching.

 One definite highlight for me in India was the food.
 I spent the whole month sticking to a vegetarian diet, with the odd fish dish thrown in for good measure.
 Having recently spent several years as a pescetarian, this was a pleasure for me – I just loved the amount of choice on offer and the fact that meat dishes are an afterthought to the menu, rather than the other way around.
-My favourites included tandoori paneer, egg curry, dahl fry, buttered naan, vegetable biryani or mushroom and pea pilao, washed down with a sweet strawberry lassi.
+My favourites included tandoori paneer, egg curry, dahl fry, buttered naan, vegetable biryani and mushroom and pea pilao, washed down with a sweet strawberry lassi.
 Yum.

 When you’re alone in a foreign country, it’s inevitable that sometimes you’ll need to rely on assistance from strangers.
-Some of them will try and ‘help’ in the form of offering you a vastly overpriced taxi or rickshaw ride, though you just need to keep your wits about you if you feel you are being taken for a ride in more ways than one.
-At Haad Tien, I was touched by the kindness of people I barely knew wanting to make sure I was OK.
-I felt very loved in this special place – no wonder people abandon their lives back home to come and live and work here.
+Some of them will try and ‘help’ in the form of offering you a vastly overpriced taxi or rickshaw ride.
+You need to keep your wits about you, so you are not taken for a ride in more ways than one.
+At The Sanctuary, I was touched by the kindness of people I barely knew who were making sure I was OK.
+I felt very loved in this special place – no wonder people abandon their lives back home to come and work here.
 Leaving the bay and returning to Malaysia felt like I was waking from a wonderful, crazy, heady dream, and in a way I was.

 So now I am planning my next moves and looking forward to the adventures, experiences, sights and people that await me.
-I never know what’s around the corner – every day brings new things – and this puts a big smile on my face.
+I never know what’s around the corner.
+Every day brings new things, and this puts a big smile on my face.